 “There will never be a world without Salmonella because it exists in many, many animal reservoirs,” Groisman said.
 “So you can try to avoid getting Salmonella or learn how to fight it.
 Hundreds of thousands of people die from Salmonella poisoning each year, and tens of millions of people are infected.
 It is a major public health issue.”

 Groisman and Eun-Jin Lee of Yale investigated whether signals from outside the bacteria triggered one of its virulence genes.
 The researchers meticulously tracked the molecular chain reaction that occurs after Salmonella becomes engulfed by macrophages, immune system cells that respond to bacterial invaders.
-Salmonella then can reproduce rapidly, often overwhelming defenses of the host.
+Salmonella then can reproduce rapidly, often overwhelming the defenses of the host.

 The Nature paper discovers that it is not the direct threat from the environment itself that triggers the virulence gene within the bacterium.
 Instead, changes in the level of acidity in Salmonella’s surroundings trigger an increase in levels of ATP, the energy currency of all cells.
 It is the change in ATP levels within the organism that activates virulence factors and enables Salmonella to survive within its host.